Improbable-AI/monkey-job-runner/README.md

 ```
 python3 setup_core.py
 ```
 It will require a key for cloud providers, which you must provide with the correct permisions.
+You must pick which providers you want to set up with `Monkey-Core` to use them as execution environments for your workflows.

 #### AWS Provider Setup